learn-to-race/l2r/docs/source/env_overview.rst

    Acceleration Continuous   [-1.0, 1.0]
    ============ ============ ==============

-The scaled action space is [-1.0, 1.0] for steering and [-16.0, 6.0] for acceleration.
-You can modify the boundaries of the action space, limiting acceleration, for example, if you would like by changing the parameters in ``action_if_kwargs`` in ``params.yaml``.
+To provide additional flexibility for learning-based approaches, the L2R framework supports a scaled action space of [-1.0, 1.0] for steering control and [-16.0, 6.0] for acceleration control, by default.
+You can modify the boundaries of the action space by changing the parameters for `env_kwargs.action_if_kwargs` in `params-env.yaml`.

+Negative acceleration commands perform braking actions, until the vehicle is stationary.
+If negative acceleration commands continue after the vehicle is stationary, the vehicle will reverse.

+While you *can* change the gear, in practice we suggest forcing the agent to stay in drive since the others would not be advantageous in completing the tasks we present (we don't include it as a part of the action space).
+Note that negative acceleration values will brake the vehicle.

 Observation Space
 -----------------
 We offer two high-level settings for the observation space: `vision-only <vision.html>`_ and `multimodal <multimodal.html>`_.
 In both, the agent receives RGB images from the vehicle's front-facing camera, examples below.
-The latter, however, also provides sensor data, including pose data from the vehicle's IMU sensor.
+In the latter, the environment also provides sensor data, including pose data from the vehicle's IMU sensor.

 .. raw:: html